There are various ways to start the selected parser, so there is not a specific "Start" command on the Parser menu.

 - |

 Parsing is done on a priority basis.
 The parser will pause from working on lower-priority operations and give priority to any parse operation that has a higher priority.
-After the status bar displays Retrieving Grammar and Lexicon, it displays the number of words left to parse in each priority with a queue order of low/medium/high (example).
+After the status bar displays Updating Grammar and Lexicon, it displays the number of words left to parse in each priority with a queue order of low/medium/high (example).

 If you change grammar or lexical data used by the parser, you can use Reload Grammar/Lexicon to make the updated information available to the parser.
 The parser pauses, so you will need to click Reparse all words.